SmartIntellect

 A simplified interaction path allows users to quickly modify and manage dashboards without navigating to sub-pages.

+Provide instant feedback after actions to enhance transparency and user experience.
 Auto-fill '{Dashboard Name}_copy' in the input field when the 'Copy' icon is clicked to minimize manual input.

 / 02